Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 ***TA: We are not preparing the cloud environment, the environment term is used for setting the environment variable".
 How about: Get the workspace service Docker image (or Docker image for workspace service : is it too long for a heading?) and prepare the environment?
 MEM: Yes, that's good (the shorter way).***

+***MEM: 1/25/24 - the more I think about it, the more I think we can combine this topic with the workspace install topic - both topics are shrinking and they really belong together - gets rid of the long title challenge - and we'll have parallelism with the Jupyter Docker install topic ("Install the workspace service [new name?] using Docker" and "Install JupyterLab using Docker']***

 The Docker image is an executable package that includes everything you need to run the workspace service in a Docker container.

 ***MEM: To make it more personable, let's replace "needed" with "you need."***